Blizmofa/KerberosChatRooms/README.md

 #### Socket:
 * Handles all the logic for sending and receiving packets.

+#### Validator:
+* Handles all validations and data types casting and conversions according to a predefined configurations.

 ## Communication Protocol
 1. Binary TCP based protocol with positive number values represented as little-endian.